julianbuettner/swapvec/README.md

   - Would need element wise space calculation due to heap elements (e.g. `String`)
 - `Compression` currently does not compress.
 It is there to keep the API stable.
 - No async support yet
+- When pushing elements or consuming iterators, SwapVec is "write only"
+- SwapVecIter can only be iterated once

 ## Examples